grafana/loki/docs/sources/setup/migrate/migrate-to-tsdb/_index.md

 You can read more about schema config [here]({{< relref "../../../storage#schema-config" >}}).

 {{% admonition type="note" %}}
-It's important that you rollout the new `period_config` change to all loki components for it to take effect.
+You must roll out the new `period_config` change to all Loki components in order for it to take effect.
 {{% /admonition %}}

+This example adds a new `period_config` which configures Loki to start using the TSDB index for the data ingested starting from `2023-10-20`.

 ```
 schema_config: